jawshooah/SublimeLinter-contrib-scalac/README.md

 ### `target_directory`

 This setting tells `scalac` where to put generated class files.
-If unset, class files will be put in the same directory as their source files.
+The plugin will create the directory if it does not already exist.

 For example: